mudulo/hncard/README.md

 Clone or download this repository, open chrome://extensions, click "Load Unpacked", then select the chrome folder from where you downloaded the repo.

-Each time you make changes to the extension, once they've been built by gulp, you'll need to click "Reload" by the extension in the settings (or, press Cmd+R).

 ### Firefox
 Clone or download this repository, open about:debugging, click "This is Firefox", then select the firefox folder from where you downloaded the repo, then select manifest.json

-Each time you make changes to the extension, once they've been built by gulp, you'll need to click "Reload" by the extension in the settings (or, press Cmd+R).

 ## Contributing